 Do Not Wait to Return Your Rental Car

 Return your rental car as soon as your vehicle has been repaired.
 Any additional days that you have the rental car after the body shop has completed the repairs you will be responsible to pay.
 Insurance will not cover the additional days costs.

 Do Not Upgrade Your Rental Car

 Insurance policies that include rental car coverage will only compensate you for the cost to rent a “comparable vehicle.”
 If the vehicle damaged in the accident was a small economical car and you chose to upgrade your rental to a Mercedes, the insurance will only cover the cost to rent a small economical vehicle.
 You will be responsible to pay the difference in price between the two different class vehicles.

 This is your choice.
 Think about what will happen if you get into another accident when in the rental car.
 Your insurance company isn’t going to give you any extra coverage just because they set you up with a rental car.
 You are still on the hook if you get into another accident.
 So, it might be wise to buy a little extra coverage to protect yourself in a worst case situation.

 The rental car company will usually offer four types of coverage:

-If the at-fault insurance company takes a while investigating your claim delaying your ability to obtain a rental vehicle, you may be entitled to loss of use compensation.
+If the at-fault insurance company delays your ability to obtain a rental vehicle, you may be entitled to loss of use compensation.
 Generally, we are able to get our clients reimbursed between $30-$80 per day each day they are without a rental.
 Reimbursements can vary depending on the amount of property damage coverage available and the make/model of your personal vehicle.